abdullaayyad96/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ##### 1.4 Grayscaling

-As a last step, the training, validation and testing set images were normalized as normalization showed great perfomance enhancements.
+As a last step, the training, validation and testing set images were normalized as normalization showed great performance enhancements.
 The normalization method was straigh forward by using the following equation: (pixel_value - 128)/128

 #### 2. Model architecture